 Chemotherapy early (onset days to weeks) Neutropenia Abnormally low levels of neutrophils in the blood.
 This increases the risk of infection.
 Any fever or suspicion of infection should be investigated immediately and managed aggressively.
 Read more about immediate management of neutropenic fever Thrombocytopenia A reduction in the normal levels of functional platelets, increasing the risk of abnormal bleeding.
-Read more about thrombocytopenia Oral mucositis Erythematous and ulcerative lesions of the gastrointestinal tract (GIT).
+Read more about thrombocytopenia Diarrhoea Read more about treatment induced diarrhoea Fatigue Read more about fatigue Oral mucositis Erythematous and ulcerative lesions of the gastrointestinal tract (GIT).
 It commonly develops following chemotherapy, radiation therapy to the head, neck or oesophagus, and high dose chemotherapy followed by a blood and marrow transplant (BMT).
-Read more about oral mucositis Fatigue Read more about fatigue Diarrhoea Read more about treatment induced diarrhoea Peripheral neuropathy Typically symmetrical sensory neuropathy, affecting the fingers and toes, sometimes progressing to the hands and feet.
-It is associated with several classes of anti-cancer drugs.
-These include taxanes, platinum-based compounds, vinca alkaloids and some drugs used to treat multiple myeloma.
-Read more about peripheral neuropathy

-Chemotherapy late (onset weeks to months) Anaemia Abnormally low levels of red blood cells (RBCs) or haemoglobin in the blood.
-Read more about anaemia Alopecia Hair loss may occur from all parts of the body.
+Read more about oral mucositis Anorexia Loss of appetite accompanied by decreased food intake.
+Read more about anorexia Skin rash Anti-cancer drugs can cause a number of changes in the skin with maculo-papular rash the most common type of drug-induced skin reaction.
+Read more about skin rash Arthralgia and myalgia Generalised joint pain or and/or stiffness and muscle aches, often worse upon waking or after long periods of inactivity.
+Can improve with movement.
+May be mild or severe, intermittent or constant and accompanied by inflammation.
+Read more about arthralgia and myalgia Chemotherapy late (onset weeks to months) Anaemia Abnormally low levels of red blood cells (RBCs) or haemoglobin in the blood.
+Read more about anaemia Alopecia - partial Hair thinning and/or patchy hair loss.
 Patients can also experience mild to moderate discomfort of the hair follicles, and rarely pain as the hair is falling out.
-Read more about alopecia and scalp cooling Nail changes Hyperpigmentation, paronychia, onycholysis, splinter haemorrhage, pyogenic granuloma formation, subungal haematoma and subungal hyperkeratosis are some of the nail changes associated with anti-cancer drugs.
-Read more about nail toxicities
+Read more about alopecia and scalp cooling